Seasonal Flu vaccine is available from October 2019 until the end of April 2020.

-The seasonal flu vaccine protects against the 3 strains of flu virus recommended by the World Health Organization (WHO) as the strains most likely to be circulating this season.
+This year, the seasonal flu vaccine protects against the 4 strains of flu virus recommended by the World Health Organization (WHO) as the strains most likely to be circulating this season.

-People 18 and over should get the vaccine from their GP or Pharmacist or Occupational Health Department.
-Younger people should get the vaccine from their GP.
+People 10 years and over should get the vaccine from their GP or Pharmacist or Occupational Health Department.
+Younger children should get the vaccine from their GP.

 The flu vaccine doesn't contain any live viruses - it cannot give you the flu.